Skip to main content Skip to search Skip to search

 Contributor Notes

 Stefan Brunette was born in Winnipeg, Manitoba, where he pursued his passion for art and storytelling from a young age.
-His family moved across the prairies, finally finding roots just outside of Calgary, Alberta, where he graduated with a B.A. in English, then earned his education degree.
-After he and his wife made their home on Treaty 7 territory, in High River, they started a family.
-With fatherhood as his muse, he turns memorable events into works of art.
+As he grew up, his family moved across the prairies, finally finding roots just outside of Calgary, Alberta, where he graduated from Saint Mary's University with a B.A. in English.
+He went on to earn his education degree and has been teaching full-time for nearly ten years.
+After meeting his wife and making their home on Treaty 7 territory, in the town of High River, they started a family.
+At the beginning of the pandemic, he decided to pursue his love of art once again.
+With fatherhood as his muse, he turns memorable events into works of art that are all at once sentimental, hilarious, and relatable.
+Stefan looks forward to continuing his pursuit of illustration and commemorating future memories with his family.

 Excerpt: Love Your Creator: The Story of a Prayer Song (by (author) Quuia Charleson; illustrated by Stefan Brunette)